-Buzzfeed names Gloria Steinem as most inspiring commencement speech of 2017
+Buzzfeed names Gloria Steinem's commencement speech as most inspiring of 2017

 When Buzzfeed ranked the 9 most inspiring commencement speeches of 2017, GLORIA STEINEM'S powerful remarks to New York's School of Visual Arts nabbed the top slot.
 An iconic visionary of the women's rights movement who continues to be an awe-inspiring and powerful political voice, Steinem empowered the packed audience of 1,500 students at Radio City with her signature energy, wit and wry humor.
 Drawing on history, art, and politics, and touching on her dynamite speech at the historic Women's March on Washington earlier this year, Steinem emboldened students to make positive change in the world.
 Beyond the coveted Buzzfeed ranking, Steinem's speech instantly made headlines in The New York Times, Harper's Bazaar, The Huffington Post, and more.
 As one tweet succinctly summed up: "@GloriaSteinem your commencement address to SVA graduates are words everyone should hear.
 Thank you."

 Gloria Steinem at the Women's March on Washington: The Upside of the Downside

 Women's movement icon GLORIA STEINEM addressed the Women's March on Washington.
 With a message for the incoming president, Steinem drew strong applause from the huge crowd, of which she said, "This is an outpouring of energy and true democracy like I have never seen in my long life."Watch her speech here >>